rbms-bsc/DCRMR/_pages/Phys-desc/Note-on-extent-of-manifestation.md

 > Extent of manifestation: `[4], 28 pages, [86] leaves of plates`
 > Note on extent of manifestation: `Some plates printed on double leaves`

-<a name="5.201.3.94">5.201.3.94</a> If the paging or foliation of a complete exemplar of the manifestation cannot be ascertained, record in a note on extent of manifestation that the extent is based on an incomplete exemplar.
+<a name="5.201.3.94">5.201.3.94</a> If the paging or foliation of a complete exemplar of the manifestation cannot be ascertained, record in a note on extent of manifestation that the extent is based on an incomplete exemplar, see [5.20.95.1](/DCRMR/books/phys-desc/Extent-of-manifestation/#5.20.95.1)

 <a name="5.201.3.95">5.201.3.95</a> Make a note on extent of manifestation indicating that a manifestation was issued in fascicles intended to be bound into one or more physical units.